Chart Color Schemes

 Infrastructure

-Belmont has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Belmont has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects likely to affect the area.
+Local infrastructure changes significantly impact an area's performance.
+AreaSearch identified 23 projects likely influencing this region.
 Notable projects include Perth Airport New Runway, Belmont Oasis Leisure Centre Redevelopment and Upgrades, Wyndham Hotel Ascot (250 Great Eastern Highway), and Bel-Air Apartments - Great Eastern Highway.
-The following list details those most relevant.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.